Mike Joy: Early life and career

-CBS Sports and The Nashville Network (1983–2000)
+Career

 In June 1983, Joy became a pit reporter for CBS' coverage, working with Ken Squier and Ned Jarrett.
 Since CBS didn't broadcast many races, he also continued to broadcast for MRN radio.
 Joy also launched The Nashville Network's NASCAR coverage in 1991, as lap-by-lap announcer, continuing through 1995, and also participated in live NASCAR coverage on TBS.
-When NASCAR went to Indy, Joy anchored the IMS Radio Network live coverage from the first Brickyard 400 in 1994 through 1998.

-Joy was one of the first announcers to embrace the Internet.
-In 1997, he encouraged Usenet and Jayski readers to e-mail TV coverage suggestions that he could present in a CBS seminar.
-A member of many Usenet newsgroups, he read them for preparation for broadcasts.

 In 1998, after 15 years on pit road, CBS Sports made Joy their lap-by-lap announcer with Ken Squier becoming the studio host, where the pair worked until the end of 2000, when CBS lost the rights to televise NASCAR racing.

-Joy's CBS career included most major forms of American motorsports for television: Formula One, CART, IRL, and drag racing, as well as coverage of college football, the Winter Olympics, the Sun Bowl, harness racing's Hambletonian, Pro Beach Volleyball and World Cup Skiing, plus NCAA championship events in soccer, gymnastics, swimming and diving, track and field, lacrosse, and wrestling.